A Grand Unification of Quantum Algorithms: Phase Estimation by QSVT

 Here we address a few caveats in the above algorithm sketch.
 First, as described thus far, this procedure applies QSVT to the matrix $A_j(\theta)$, which requires a unitary block encoding of $A_j(\theta)$.
 Fortunately, this encoding can be easily constructed as the circuit in Figure~\ref{fig:A_j_BlockEncodingCircuit}, which we denote by $W_j(\theta)$.
 A simple calculation of Figure~\ref{fig:A_j_BlockEncodingCircuit} indicates that $W_j(\theta)$ has the desired form:

 with corresponding projection operators $\Pi = \tilde{\Pi} = |0\rangle \langle 0| \otimes I$.

 Another concern with the aforementioned procedure is that the sign function, $\Theta\left(\frac{1}{\sqrt{2}} - x\right)$, may seem over-complicated and unnecessary, as the same results could be attained with a simpler function, such as $1-x$.
 However, the sign function is crucial when one desires merely an $n$-bit approximation to $\varphi$, which is necessary when $m$ is unknown or prohibitively large, as is often the case in practice.
-In this situation, the use of the sign function will ultimately set $\theta$ equal to the $n$-bit number closest to $\varphi$.
+In this situation, the use of the sign function (the exact sign function, rather than an approximation) will ultimately set $\theta$ equal to the $n$-bit number closest to $\varphi$.
 For example, if $0. \varphi_m \varphi_{m+1} ... = 0.011...$ at the first iteration, then despite the fact that $\varphi_{m} = 0$, the use of the sign function will set $\theta_1 = 1$ because $0.1$ is the best 1-bit approximation to $0.011...$.

 Lastly, the most significant problem with this procedure as it currently stands is that the sign function is not a polynomial and therefore cannot be implemented exactly in QSVT.
 Instead, $\Theta\big(\frac{1}{\sqrt{2}} - x\big)$ must be approximated by a polynomial, a good choice for which is $P^{\Theta}_{\epsilon, \Delta} \big(\frac{1}{\sqrt{2}} -x\big)$ from Sec. \ref{sec:Search}.
 However, as in Sec. \ref{sec:Threshold}, in order to ensure that the target polynomial has definite parity, we must use a symmetrized polynomial, the \emph{phase estimation polynomial}: